briankang0315/briankang0315.github.io/_tabs/about.md

 🎓 BSc (Hons) Computer Science  University of Warwick 24’

-🎓 MSc Information Technology (Business Information System) 26’
+🎓 MIT Information Technology (Business Information System) 26’

 > My passion lies at the intersection of management and development.
 > With a sense of **creativity** shaped by my early exposures,